Treasury reaffirms its commitment to TIPS

 Pricing

-This auction’s real yield of 2.220% was slightly above the coupon rate of 2.125%, so investors got CUSIP 91282CML2 at a discount, with an unadjusted price of 99.178357.
-In addition, this TIPS will have an inflation index of 1.01320 on the settlement date of May 30.
-With that information, we can calculate the cost of $10,000 par value of this TIPS:
+Because the real yield of 1.985% was above the coupon rate of 1.875% — which is always the case with a new TIPS — CUSIP 91282CNS6 auctioned at a discounted unadjusted price of 99.009902.
+In addition, this TIPS will carry an inflation index of 1.00108 on the settlement date of July 31.
+With that information, we can calculate the exact cost of a $10,000 par value investment at today’s auction:

 Inflation breakeven rate

-The 10-year Treasury note was yielding 4.56% at the auction’s close, meaning this TIPS has an inflation breakeven rate of 2.34%.
-The TIPS will outperform the nominal Treasury if inflation averages more than 2.34% over the next 9 years, 8 months.
+With the nominal 10-year Treasury note trading with a yield of 4.40% at the auction’s close, this TIPS gets an inflation breakeven rate of 2.41%, a bit higher than recent results.
+This means the TIPS will outperform the nominal Treasury if inflation averages more than 2.41% over the next 10 years.
+(I’d rule this as a toss-up, but I’d prefer the TIPS for its built-in inflation protection.)

-Here is the trend in the 10-year inflation breakeven rate over the last two years, showing a fairly wild ride in inflation expectations:
+Here is the trend in the 10-year inflation breakeven rate over the last 2 1/2 years, showing the high volatility in inflation sentiment:

 Now is an ideal time to build a TIPS ladder